terascope/base-docker-image/README.md

 # Terascope Base Docker images

 This project builds the Terascope base images [used by Teraslice](https://github.com/terascope/teraslice/blob/master/Dockerfile#L1).
 Below are the latest docker image tags.
+Tags with only a major version use the latest minor and patch version.
+Tags with major/minor use the latest patch version.

 With the terafoundation connectors builtin:

+- `terascope/node-base:22`
+- `terascope/node-base:20`
+- `terascope/node-base:18`
-- `terascope/node-base:22.2.0`
+- `terascope/node-base:22.*.*`
-- `terascope/node-base:20.11.1`
+- `terascope/node-base:20.*.*`
-- `terascope/node-base:18.19.1`
+- `terascope/node-base:18.*.*`

 Without: (this will save the image size by roughly 200MB)

+**_DEPRECATED:_** Core images are no longer built and pushed to docker.hub.

 - `terascope/node-base:22.2.0-core`
 - `terascope/node-base:20.11.1-core`